 Critics say BART was trying to crush dissent and laying the groundwork for government repression of free speech.

-The proposed policy is a good attempt at balancing free speech and public safety interests, said BART Board President Bob Franklin,
+The proposed policy is a good attempt at balancing free speech and public safety interests, said BART Board President Bob Franklin, of Oakland.

 "I think it gives us flexibility," he said, "but it raises the bar to extraordinary circumstances."